scionproto/scion/doc/ControlPlanePKI.md

 - The TRC must not be signed by non-voting ASes (unless their key(s) is/are new).
 - Keys can be updated only with a strictly increasing `KeyVersion` number.

-These conditions guarantee that a TRC cannot remain valid if signatures are removed from it or added to it (which would go against the "uniqueness" design goal).

 ### Regular TRC Update

-A regular update is an update that modifies neither the `PrinicipalASes` section nor the `VotingQuorum` parameter.
+A regular update is an update that modifies neither the `PrimaryASes` section nor the `VotingQuorum` parameter.
 It must be created using only online root keys.

 ### Sensitive TRC Update